 “A book for these turbulent times from an author who dares to explore the bigger questions.
 Amid so much despair and confusion, Chuck Collins can be relied upon as a prophet of truth who never fails to cut to the core.
 A voice of vision and integrity, courage and reason, he lights the way with his skillful writing and tireless advocacy.
 Collins also knows how to tell a good story.
 In Altar to an Erupting Sun, he brings us on a voyage of adventure, understanding, and discovery like no other.”

 —Ruairí McKiernan, author of Irish Times No. 1 Bestseller, Hitching for Hope: A Journey Into the Heart and Soul of Ireland

-Click the logo below to preorder a signed copy!
+Click to preorder a signed copy!

 About the Author